ruckhaus/ruckhaus.github.io/README.md

 * Move to dev branch/master, delete hyde branch
 * Fix/update old COMP 20 Projects for site page
 * Talk to Paul about IP for Skanska work to possibly showcase
+* Photo for either home or about page
 * Edit CSS a bit (text sizes and maybe padding/margins on main page area)

 ___